talo/rush-py/README.md

       Loads the data in the file as an argument.
       **NOTE**: The uploaded value isn’t just the string of the file, so don’t pass the string directly; pass the path or wrap in StringIO.
-  2. A `tengu.ArgId`:
+  2. An tengu ArgId returned by a previous call to `client.run2()`:
-      Uses an object already uploaded to tengu, such as outputs of other run calls.
+      The `ArgId` type wraps data for use within tengu.
+It may refer to an object already uploaded to tengu storage, such as outputs of other run calls.
       See below for more details.
 It’s easier to understand when you see an example.
   3. A parameter, i.e. a value of any other type, including `None`: